mahamoodoul/elixir_task/README.md

 - For extremely large `.f` files on spinning disks, using buffered I/O and `readinto`/memoryview could further improve speed; current implementation is sufficient.
 - If the genome length varies across projects, we already allow `--genome-length` to be provided.
-- For real genomic BED files, supporting a chromosome column + genome mapping could be added in a future version.
+- For real genomic BED files, supporting a chromosome column + genome mapping could be added in a future if needed.